 The wish, obviously, is for a less toxic dialogue in hopes of achieving a less toxic environment.
 I’ve gotten….nowhere.

-My latest incursion into this plea was specifically in regard to the Democratic candidates wishing to primary and eventually contest President Trump.
+My latest incursion into this plea was specifically with regard to the Democratic candidates wishing to primary and eventually contest President Trump.
 Yet several Republican/conservative friends joined in to isolate the negative rhetoric that targets the President.
 Most of them then turned their pen toward their own “positive” reasoning for their support of the President.

 A common refrain was heard: “I don’t like Donald Trump, either, but I do like what he’s doing.”